Since sex is the main trigger for UTI, you probably wonder if you could pass a UTI to your the partner?

 - E.coli bacteria cause 90% of all UTIs.

-- They live in your intestines and (consequently) present in your poop and on your genitals.
+- These bacteria live in your intestines and (consequently) are present in your poop and on your genitals.

 - If there are too many of them, they could be easily carried out toward urethra during sex to cause a UTI.

-- It’s unfortunate that women’s clitoris is right next to urethra, and for guys, the urethra is, obviously a part of the penis.
+- Location, location, location!
+It’s unfortunate that women’s clitoris is right next to urethra.
+And for guys, the urethra is, obviously is in the penis.
+Both organs are frequently used during sex.

 - Every time you introduce pathogenic bacteria in your urethra, there is a chance that you could contract a UTI.